Choose a start date

 Teaching English as a Second Language

-Get started with second language teaching or take your skills to the next level with this diploma that opens doors to rewarding opportunities at home and abroad.
+Get started with second language teaching or take your skills to the next level with this certificate that opens doors to rewarding opportunities at home and abroad.

 Recognized by TESL Canada at Standard One, this 120-hour certificate program covers key principles, practical skills, strategies, and tools to help you successfully teach English language learners.